LeoQK/SC2-Bots/README.md

 #### Overview

 In StarCraft II, players can choose between three factions, Zerg, Protoss and Terran.
-To defeat their opponent, a player has to master two main techniques, macro and micro management, and their associated tasks.
+To be good at StarCraft, players need to master two main techniques, macro and micro management, and their associated tasks.

 | Technique        | Main task                      | Sub-tasks  | Differentiation |
 | :----------------: |:-------------------------:| :---------:| :---------:|